 - High-Quality Content is King: Thanks to changes in search algorithms, specifically Google Panda, websites with poor-quality content are now penalized.
 The spam-fighting update, now part of Google’s core ranking algorithm, addresses the problem of duplicate content.
 Gone are the days when webmasters banked on keyword stuffing, paid links and directories.
 Without these SEO shortcuts, businesses now rely on skilled content marketers to build trust and drive profits.

-- Fake News: The number of pages indexed by Google has grown from .
+- Fake News: The number of pages indexed by Google has grown from 1 trillion to over 30 trillion in the last seven years.
 Social media has enabled anyone to post anything, true or false, and have it spread like wildfire through social networks.
 Clickbait articles cash in on advertising revenue by manipulating reader’s emotions.
 Burned out and resentful of disruptive ads that interfere with their online experience, people have tuned out.
 Content marketing treats audiences more respectfully than traditional advertising.
 Great content marketing offers informative and enjoyable web content, without attaching obligation to it.
 Content marketing is designed to create genuine trust between businesses and their target consumers.